mallikaravi/Natflix/README.md

 Implementation and Design
 ============
-1 .TypeScript – Coding language for implementing the Natflix Frontend application
+1. TypeScript – Coding language for implementing the Natflix Frontend Aplication
 2. React -Framework for building the Graphical User Interface
 3. Eclipse – IDE for backend development
 4. Spring boot- Opensource Framework in Java